andrewd207/tiOPF-kotlin/README-automap.md

 of your objects with the mapping manager.

 It uses reflection to assign properties and so will be slower than hardcoded visitors.
-For small databases this is fine but if you are working with something larger, consider using hardcoded visitors.
+Consider using hardcoded visitors for a measurable speed improvement.

 With an object and list like this:
 ~~~